-Also, similar errors such as "could not complete your request because the scratch disks are full", "could not use the type tool because the scratch disks are full" are also bothering Photoshop users when they are trying to crop an image or make another editing in Photoshop.
+Also, similar errors such as "could not complete your request because the scratch disks are full", and "could not use the type tool because the scratch disks are full" are also bothering Photoshop users when they are trying to crop an image or make another edit in Photoshop.

 Some of you may notice that Photoshop shows scratch disk is full even when there is a lot of free space on your computer.
 That's because not all of your free space on a hard drive is assigned as scratch disks for Photoshop.